1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/method-isinrole-role-exist.md

 # Referring to a non-existent role

-In the parameters of the functions "IsInRole" and "Users.RolesAvailable" must existing roles to be specified.
+In the parameter of the function "IsInRole" must existing role to be specified.

 ## Noncompliant Code Example